 Similarly, memorizing sentences or having students repeat the same sentence over and over in an attempt to “get it in their heads” is also futile.
-As Steven Pinker, Professor of Psychology at Harvard University, points out, learning a language is not about memorization.
+Steven Pinker, Professor of Psychology at Harvard University, points out that learning a language is not about memorization.
 As he writes in his book The Language Instinct, there are an infinite number of sentences that can be created in the English language.
 In fact, many of the sentences that we hear every day are completely new sentences that we have never heard before.
 But yet, we can understand them.
 Language is too complex to learn by memorizing sentences, learning grammar rules, or studying word definitions.
 Fluent speakers of a language don’t rely on memorized sentences or conscious grammar rules when they produce the language.
 As Bill VanPatten, Professor of Spanish and Second Language Studies at Michigan State University, says: “The rules and paradigms in textbooks simply aren’t the things that wind up in our heads.
 They are not ‘psychologically real.'”

 Research indicates that explicit grammar instruction (i.e., directly teaching students about grammar rules) does not help students gain the ability to use those grammatical forms in their own speech in spontaneous communication.
 In fact, the field of Second Language Acquisition got its start in the 1960’s as researchers started to explore this question of how explicit instruction affects second language acquisition.
 Stephen Pit Corder’s 1967 analysis of student errors and Heidi Dulay and Marina Burt’s 1973 and 1974 articles became some of the most foundational and influential studies in SLA.
 These studies demonstrated that students tend to acquire the grammatical features of a new language in a similar, predictable order.
 Even the learner’s first language does not seem to have a strong effect; two language learners with different first languages will follow a similar path.
 To give an example: The –s ending on third-person singular verbs in English (e.g., He walks) is usually a very late-acquired form.
 Most students don’t consistently apply the –s ending until they are in the advanced stages of learning English—despite the fact that this grammar rule is often one of the first grammar rules presented in many textbooks.
-Many research studies show that this natural order in which learners acquire grammar forms cannot be altered by explicit instruction.
+Research evidence indicates that this natural order in which learners acquire grammar forms cannot be altered by explicit instruction.
 As Bill VanPatten writes in his book From Input to Output: “These [acquisition] orders do not match instructional orders; that is, the order in which learners gain mastery does not necessarily match the order in which these things were taught in a classroom” (p.
 17).
 Teachers can try to get around the acquisition orders by explicitly teaching a grammar rule, but it doesn’t really work.
-Students will only acquire a form when their brain is ready to do so.
+Students will only acquire a form when their brain is developmentally ready to do so.
 The only way to speed up the acquisition process is to give students more comprehensible input.

 As Stephen Krashen asserts in his Monitor Theory, language learners are only able to use their conscious knowledge of grammar forms to “monitor” themselves when three conditions are met: 1) They have time to think about and apply the rule, 2) They are focusing on form, and 3) They know and remember the rule that applies in that situation.
 In real-life communicative situations, meeting all of these conditions is rare.
 When learners are in the middle of a conversation with another person, they don’t have the time to stop and consider numerous grammar rules.
 These limitations severely constrain students’ ability to use conscious knowledge.
 In contrast, language that students have acquired through comprehensible input has no such limitations.
 When students acquire a language by receiving comprehensible input, the effects are long-term.
 Certainly, acquiring language takes time.
 It is a gradual process, and learners need many exposures to new words and grammatical forms before they fully acquire them.
 But when students do acquire new forms, the effects are long-lasting.
-As the EFL teacher Dr. Beniko Mason has written: “Consciously learned knowledge is fragile and easily forgotten, but unconsciously acquired language competence is permanent.”
+As EFL teacher and researcher Dr. Beniko Mason has written: “Consciously learned knowledge is fragile and easily forgotten, but unconsciously acquired language competence is permanent.”